dagumak/design-patterns/README.md

 Goal
 ===============
-Demonstrate how a few different design patterns can be used with JavaScript to visually present different sorting algorithms in different ways.
+Demonstrate how a few different design patterns can be used with JavaScript.

 Design patterns used so far:
 * Factory Method
 * Command Pattern
 * Strategy Pattern

+Sorting Algorithms:
+* Merge Sort
+* Insertion Sort
+* Selection Sort